Spoken language is the mainstay of intervention for children on the spectrum. Even when they cannot

 literacy is a, if not THE, single most valuable skill a child can master.
 It is the path to school

 success, jobs, and intellectual growth.
 The consequences for failing to teach it to children on the

-A key factor responsible for this situation is the high percentage of children who are non-verbal (not speaking) or minimally verbal.
+A key factor responsible for this situation is the high percentage of children who are non-speaking or minimally speaking.
 Based on the course of development with NT children, it is assumed that

 Reading Does Not Require Spoken Language

 Moreover, literacy represents a powerful tool for enhancing the language abilities for

 - Almost everything and anything that can be communicated via spoken language can be communicated via

-If you have doubts that "non-verbal" children can master written language, take a look at some of the books written by non-speaking individuals with autism such as Ido in Autismland and Carly's Voice: Breaking through Autism.
-They show the amazing language skills that "non-verbal" children can attain.
-The children may be "non-speaking," but they are certainly not "non-verbal."
+If you have doubts that non-speaking children can master written language, take a look at some of the books written by non-speaking individuals with autism such as "Ido in Autismland" and "Carly's Voice: Breaking through Autism."
+They show the amazing language skills that non-speaking children can attain.

 New Ways of Instruction